ghassencherni/mariadb_galera_cluster/README.md

 # ultratendency_mariadb
-Ansible Role to deploy MariaDB on Centos7, backup the database and delete backup files older than 5 days You can run the playbook in the same machine where you want to install MariaDB or from another machine ( ex: Ansible Master node )
+Ansible Role to deploy MariaDB on Centos7, configure Galera Cluster, backup the database and delete backup files older than 5 days
+You can run the playbook in the same machine where you want to install MariaDB or from another machine ( ex: Ansible Master node )